Schedule

 Business asset protection is the legal process of structuring your company and personal holdings to shield them from lawsuits, creditor claims, bankruptcy, and tax exposure.
 A basic LLC is a starting point, not a complete strategy.
 Businesses that have grown in value, taken on partners, or attracted outside investment need layered protection that goes beyond a single entity structure.

 An LLC shields business assets from claims made against the business.
 A trust shields ownership of those assets from claims made against you personally.
-They solve different problems.
-60% of high-net-worth individuals now use both structures together Tribal LLC, layering an LLC inside a trust to address both business and personal risk simultaneously.
-Kelley Kronenberg designs multi-layer structures that combine both where appropriate.
+They solve different problems and address different risks.
+For business owners with significant personal wealth, using both structures together creates protection at the business level and the ownership level simultaneously.
+Kelley Kronenberg designs multi-layer structures that combine both where the situation calls for it.

 Multi-layer entity structuring separates your business operations, asset ownership, and liability exposure across multiple legal entities.
-A common example is an operating LLC that runs the business and a holding entity that owns the valuable assets, so a claim against the operating company cannot reach the assets.
-As businesses grow in complexity, this approach compartmentalizes risk so that one problem in one area does not threaten everything else.
+A common approach uses an operating LLC that runs the business and a holding entity that owns the valuable assets, so a claim against the operating company cannot reach the assets held above it.
+As businesses grow in complexity, this structure compartmentalizes risk so that one problem in one area does not threaten everything else.
+Business owners who have outgrown a single entity structure should have their current setup reviewed by asset protection counsel.

 Without a succession plan, ownership transitions create significant legal and financial exposure.
 If a partner dies, divorces, or files for bankruptcy, the business can face forced asset sales, unwanted co-owners, or loss of operational control.
-A properly structured buy-sell agreement, funded with life or disability insurance, addresses these scenarios in advance.
-Kelley Kronenberg integrates succession planning directly into asset protection strategy so that transitions do not undo the protections already in place.
+A properly structured buy-sell agreement, funded with life or disability insurance, addresses these scenarios before they occur.
+Kelley Kronenberg integrates succession planning directly into asset protection strategy so that ownership transitions do not undo the protections already in place.

 Asset protection plans should be reviewed after any major business or personal change.
 Key triggers include taking on a new partner or investor, a significant increase in business value, a divorce or ownership dispute, preparing for a sale or succession, and any new litigation or regulatory exposure.
 A plan built for a $2 million business may not be adequate for a $20 million one.
-Kelley Kronenberg works with business owners at each stage of growth to ensure protection keeps pace with value.
+Kelley Kronenberg works with business owners at each stage of growth to ensure protection keeps pace with the value it is covering.